oracle/python-oracledb/doc/src/user_guide/tuning.rst

 * Do not commit or rollback unnecessarily.
 Use :attr:`Connection.autocommit` on the last of a sequence of DML statements.

+* If Python's Global Interpreter Lock (GIL) is limiting :ref:`concurrent program performance <asyncio>`, then explore using parallel Python processes.

 .. _tuningfetch:

 Tuning Fetch Performance